 “WTH... debian had fixed the GHOST glibc vuln (CVE-2015-0235) at 27.1.2015 for all distributions receiving security support.
 Your timelines are quite far off! https://lists.debian.org/debian-security-announce/2015/msg00025.html “

 Challenges Keeping Up

-This question highlights a number of challenges in keeping up with vulnerabilities.
+This question highlights a number of challenges in keeping up with open source security vulnerabilities.
 In this case, there was confusion over which glibc vulnerability I was describing.
 CVE-2015-7547 and CVE-2015-0235 are two entirely different problems within the same package.
 It just happens that both were high profile, and CVE-2015-0235 was branded with the marketing name GHOST.
 Putting a marketing name on a vulnerability increases its visibility, which in turn means Site Reliability Engineers (SREs) remember it when they heard about it.
 The best example of this phenomenon is Heartbleed.
 We all remember Heartbleed and the work required to sort out fixes.

 In the end what we see is just how confusing it is to keep up with vulnerability reports.
 New reports are constantly being issued.
 National data feeds often lag significantly, a case in point is Dirty Cow, whose CVE entry (CVE-2016-5195) has yet to make the NVD a week after hitting the press.
 Delays in data flow increase the risk of compromise, so having a clear understanding of what is running in an environment is critical.
 Having proactive notification of issues impacting your environment is something we all can have.
 Keeping up with open source vulnerability management need not be hard.
 Black Duck can help.